jesper3005/Learning-goals/README.md

 This repository is holds what goals and subjects we have learned this semester.

+Below that you will find all task that has been given to us during the semester.
+Some of the links are closer to guides than tasks with answers.

 ## Links with question and answers

 Week | Link